 Conversion of Distributions from the Account.
 If you are a Depositor and your AGI(single or joint), subject to certain modifications, is \$100,000 or less for a taxable year, you may convert any or all distributions from the Account into a Roth IRA ("Conversion Amount(s)").
 Conversions can be made by means of a 60-day rollover or a trustee-to-trustee transfer.
-However, any minimum distribution from the Account required by Code Sections 408(a) (6) and 401(a) (9) for the year of the conversion cannot be converted to a Roth IRA.
+However, any minimum distribution from the Account required by Code Sections 408(a)(6) and 401(a)(9) for the year of the conversion cannot be converted to a Roth IRA.
 You will be subject to income tax on the taxable portion of any Conversion Amount.
 The Conversion Amount will not be subject to the premature distribution penalty.
-Please note that withholding taxes from a Roth IRA Conversion may make you ineligible for a Roth IRA Conversion, as amounts withheld from a Roth IRA You will be subject to a 10% early withdrawal penalty on any amounts distributed from your IRA and not converted to a Roth IRA within 60 days.
+Please note that withholding taxes from a Roth IRA Conversion may make you ineligible for a Roth IRA Conversion, as amounts withheld from a Roth IRA Conversion are used in determining conversion AGI eligibility.
+If you are under age 591⁄2, you will be subject to a 10% early withdrawal penalty on any amounts distributed from your IRA and not converted to a Roth IRA within 60 days.